brendanlong/prince-of-the-dark-kingdom/src/book-4/chapter-08.md

 something interesting to say by then," she said dismissively, taking a sip from her cup.

-"Et tu peux le tatouer sur ton cul cet été."
+"Et tu peux le tatouer sur ton cul cet été."[^70-1]

 Natalie choked on her tea.